sarah27h/feed-reader/README.md

 ## Project Overview

 In this project is a web-based application that reads RSS feeds.
-Used Jasmine 2.2 [Jasmine](http://jasmine.github.io/) to test code against a pre-existing application.
+Used [Jasmine](http://jasmine.github.io/) 2.2 to test code against a pre-existing application.

 ## Instructions